In this article we will illustrate the features and performance of vertical pumps for sludge treatments.

 - it is suitable for the treatment of liquids with high pressures and high temperatures, as well as sludge, even highly abrasive and / or acidic ones.

-The main applications of vertical pumps for slurry treatments have to deal with:
+The main applications of a vertical pump for slurry treatments have to deal with:

 - power plants;